Common Core Lessons and Books –

 to the Harlem Renaissance

-NEXUS CONNECTS learning to life and all subjects to a common core.
+NEXUS BOOKS CONNECT LEARNING to LIFE and ALL SUBJECTS to a COMMON CORE.
 Our Common Core aligned, interdisciplinary books teach and inspire students to link, think and achieve.

 “All NEXUS volumes emphasize the critical skills and analogical thinking that are crucial for success on the SAT.” – THE COLLEGE BOARD

-NEXUS integrates the curriculum by building interdisciplinary units around great works of literature that reflect periods from Ancient Greece to the Great Depression.
+NEXUS integrates the curriculum by building interdisciplinary units around great works of literature that reflect widely studied epochs from Ancient Greece to the Great Depression.

 Teacher Resources that Save You Time and Energy